ruby/ruby/doc/contributing/building_ruby.md

 make test-all -j8
 ```

+**CAUTION**: GNU make 3 is missing some features for parallel execution, we
+recommend to upgrade to GNU make 4 or later.

 We can also set `MAKEFLAGS` to run _all_ `make` commands in parallel.

 Having the right `--jobs` flag will ensure all processors are utilized when building software projects.
 To do this effectively, you can set `MAKEFLAGS` in your shell configuration/profile: